coatk1/playground/resources/tools.rst

 Big Data
 ========
+* Data pipeline moves data from one place to another

+  * takes data from source and loads to it's destination (not necessarily a data warehouse)
+  * breaks data down into chunks
+  * may or may not be transformed

 * Spark runs onto of Hadoop to make Hadoop faster

   * MapReduce is a framework/ parallel programming to process data